“I THOUGHT THE DISTRIBUTOR WAS TAKING CARE OF OUR REGISTRATION”

-Owners often struggle to determine what their State Radiation Control Agency regulatory requirements are for registering and operating this type of radiation emitting equipment.
-There simply has been nowhere to turn for complete assistance.
+Owners often struggle to determine, find and understand what their State or Provincial Radiation Control Agency regulatory requirements are for registering the x-ray equipment, for implementing a written radiation protection program, what are the training requirements, for performing or have performed required x-ray equipment inspections, safety feature testing and radiation surveys of the x-ray equipment.
+There simply has been nowhere to turn for assistance.
 Until now!

-Many new and existing facility owners of non-medical security and industrial type x-ray inspection machines are rarely informed by the company or salesperson who sold them the radiation machine of their State or Provincial regulatory obligations, therefore; the owner lacks the knowledge, support, guidance, resources and information necessary to achieve and maintain full regulatory compliance after x-ray machine acquisition.
+Many new and existing facility owners of non-medical security and industrial type x-ray inspection machines are rarely informed by the company or salesperson who sold them the radiation machine of their State or Provincial regulatory responsibilities and requirements, therefore; the owner lacks the knowledge, support, guidance, resources and information necessary to achieve and maintain full regulatory compliance after x-ray machine acquisition.

-RCE Consulting can put you on the right path immediately and act as your liaison if we need to contact a State agency.
+RCE Consulting, LLC can put you on the right path immediately and act as your liaison if we need to contact a State agency.

 If you have questions, send an email to firstname.lastname@example.org or call the Office at 843-650-9724 or Mobile at 865-696-9117 and you will be contacted within 24 hours.

-RCE Consulting offers owners several compliance and training options for any State or Canadian Province and for any budget.
-Take a look at the COURSES page to decide which option will best fit your needs.
+RCE Consulting, LLC offers owners several compliance and training options for any State or Canadian Province and for any budget.
+Take a look at the Online Courses page to decide which option will best fit your needs.
 In all cases, you can speak to a real person to discuss your needs once we receive your email request.